-Shutdown, protests in Ladakh as demand for restoration of statehood grows
+Shutdown, protests in Ladakh as demand for restoring statehood grows

-Civil society groups have been pressing for the Union Territory to be included in the Sixth Schedule of the Constitution.
+Activists have been seeking that the region be included in the Constitution’s Sixth Schedule, which makes special provisions for administering tribal areas.

-Ladakh saw a near complete shutdown on Saturday as thousands marched on the streets to demanding restoration of statehood for the Union Territory, reported PTI.
+Ladakh saw a near-complete shutdown on Saturday as thousands marched on the streets to demand that the region be restored to a state, reported PTI.

-The call for the protest – “Leh chalo.” – was jointly given by the Leh Apex Body and Kargil Democratic Alliance.
-These are two civil society groups that have been advocating for Ladakh’s statehood and its inclusion in the Sixth Schedule of the Indian Constitution, which makes special provisions for administration of tribal areas.
+The call for the protest – “Leh chalo [march to Leh]” – was jointly given by the Leh Apex Body and Kargil Democratic Alliance.
+These are two civil society groups that have been advocating for Ladakh’s statehood and its inclusion in the Sixth Schedule of the Indian Constitution, which makes special provisions for administering tribal areas.

 On December 4, the two civil society groups held talks with a committee formed by the Centre in New Delhi, where they also demanded job reservations for locals and a parliamentary seat each for the districts of Leh and Kargil.
 The next round of talks is scheduled for February 19.